jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

         -   upgrading-hosts:

-            -   State entered when both controllers are running release 21.05 software.
+            -   State entered when both controllers are running release nn.nn software.

 #.
 Check the system health to ensure that there are no unexpected alarms.